alialkhatib/alialkhatib.github.io/index.md

 Hi, that's me.

-I'm a PhD student in the Computer Science department at Stanford University, specifically studying Human-Computer Interaction.
+I'm a PhD student in the Computer Science department at Stanford University, specifically studying Human-Computer Interaction, working with [Michael Bernstein][msb].
-My advisor is [Michael Bernstein][msb].

-I'm working on cooperative labor markets.
+I study digitally mediated communities of workers.
+That can mean workers on Amazon's Mechanical Turk;
+people that drive for Uber & Lyft;
+or even YouTube & Twitch streamers who have made a living of it.
-Check my [blog][blog] for more info
+Check my [blog][blog] for more up–to–date info.
-(Also, [this post][fuseblogpost] on the FUSE labs blog is a good overview of what I was working on).

-I earned my B.A. in Anthropology & B.S. in Informatics, specializing in Human-Computer Interaction, both from UC Irvine in 2014.
+I earned my B.A. in Anthropology & B.S. in Informatics, specializing in Human–Computer Interaction, both from UC Irvine in 2014.
-My honors thesis was on the culture of [Quantified Self][qsthesis], and my advisor was [Tom Boellstorff][boellstorff].
+I wrote an honors thesis on the culture of [Quantified Self][qsthesis] while I worked under [Tom Boellstorff][boellstorff].

 If this isn't enough info, click on some links floating around this text in various places (determined mostly by the size of your window).